himanshu251001/E-Commerce/README.md

 # E-Commerce Website(Rural Art)
 **About Website**

-If you are Looking for (UI) Designs and Effects for your Projects/websites, then this website is a one stop solution for you.
+If you are Looking forward to contributes in UI Designing and Effects for your Projects/websites, then working on this  website is a one stop solution for you.

 **#Tech Stacks :**